SamuelGarrattIqa/ui_recording/PITCHME.md

 ## Things to do

 * Could write blog on this.
 I think it would be beneficial to others
-* Show how it could work on other CI systems (e.g. Jenkins)
+* Show how it could work on other CI systems (e.g. bitbucket pipelines)

+---

+## Give it a try

+Fork this repo and have a play with it

+* Try playing with CI settings
+* Try putting your own UI testing tool in there

 ---